-The postpartum days are exhausting, and person-to-person connection is vital for your mental and physical wellbeing.
-Beyond this period, having a community and network of family, friends, colleagues and neighbours close by who you can rely on in times of need is so important.
+The postpartum days are exhausting, and person-to-person connection is vital for your mental and physical well-being.
+Beyond this period, having a community and network of family, friends, colleagues, and neighbors close by who you can rely on in times of need is so important.
 So, how and where do we find our ‘village’?

 Start with family

 Your family is your original village and if you are lucky to be close to them both physically and emotionally, hold tight to those relationships and call on them when you need them.

 Widen your friendship network

 Old friends are the best, but new friends can be pretty amazing too.
 I’ve met some of my closest friends in my 30s and am so glad I opened myself up to those possibilities.
 You can meet potential friends anywhere—coffee shops, parks, exercise classes, neighbors, through existing friends, and even through online apps like Peanut.
 Take a chance — it’ll be worth it.

 I mean, really talk.
 If you feel a connection with someone beyond the usual office friendship, ask if they want to catch up for dinner or a weekend walk.
 Put yourself out there.
 Some of the best relationships begin at work.